abouquet27/abouquet27.github.io/content/writings/type-confusions/type-confusions.md

     }
 </style>

 *This paper was written under the supervision of Ph.
-D candidate Nicolas Badoux and Prof. Doc. sc.
+D. candidate Nicolas Badoux and Prof. Doc. sc.
 ETH Mathias Payer from HexHive Lab at EPFL and is available in PDF format on [this repository](https://github.com/abouquet27/typepp_report/blob/master/semester_project_report.pdf)*.

 > *"Before I came here I was confused about this subject.
 Having listened to your lecture I am still confused.
 But on a higher level."* &emsp; &emsp; &emsp;- **Enrico Fermi**